BlueBlaze6335/BlueBlaze6335/README.md

 <body style="color:white">
     <h1 style='color:cyan'><font size="+3">Welcome 🖖</font></h1>

-<font size="+1">I am Padmanabha Banerjee🤓, currently a sophomore at Jalpaiguri Government Engineering College, pursuing Electronics and Communication Engineering.
-I am a Robotics 🤖 and Machine Learning 💻 Enthusiast !
-I love making robots and electronics projects.
-My Goal is to make smart robots and devices.
-I am currently studying about Machine learning , Electronics and DSA .
+<font size="+1">I am Padmanabha Banerjee🤓, currently a final year student at Jalpaiguri Government Engineering College, pursuing Electronics and Communication Engineering.
+I am a Machine Learning 💻 and Robotics 🤖 Enthusiast !
+I love making machine learning and mechatronics projects.
+My Goal is to make smart robots and devices with the help of machine learning and deep learning.
+I am currently studying about Machine learning , Deep learning and Electronics.
 My interests are in Deep Learning , Computer Vision and GANs.
 My hobbies are making RC cars 🏎 , planes🛩 and drones🛸 ; painting and listening to songs.

 I am a fast learner and innovative.
-Although I am lazy 😁 , I do my job on time , other than chores 😬.</font>
+Although I am bit lazy 😁 , I do my job on time , other than chores 😬.</font>
 </body>

 <img align="center" src='https://blog.insaid.co/wp-content/uploads/2020/01/Data-Science-Learning.gif' height=400 width=600>